Rehaan1/SREOnCallLLM/Readme.md

   - Utilize agents to select the correct context, rather than relying on all available context.

+- [x] **Get Context from PDF, Web Pages**

+  - Initialize vector to get context from PDFs and web pages.

 - [ ] **Get Context References for Agent**

   - Develop a system to provide context references used by agent.

 - [ ] **Store a history of previous responses and contexts used given prompt**

   - Implement a system to store the history of previous responses and contexts used.

 - [ ] **Persistent Vector Database Storage**